“My ambition is, in a sense, to make you see a little bit more tomorrow than you saw today.”

 The singular exhibition, CC’s biggest to date, sprawls across all five exhibition halls and ends in CC studio’s interactive laboratory where you can experiment with light, colour, and space and build with transparent LEGO and light.

 In B&W’s old gigantic halls you will meet magnificent artworks, which vary in scale and materials and experiment with the art experience: From Robert Irwin’s over 16-metre-wide and 8-metre-tall work illuminated by 115 fluorescent tubes to Anish Kapoor’s renowned light-absorbing void.
 From Connie Zehr’s delicately sculptural landscape of sand mounds arranged across the floor to Doug Wheeler’s dome-shaped installation with a diameter of more than 20 metres erasing spatial boundaries into a luminous horizon.
 From Larry Bell’s human-sized glass cubes inspired by the fog rolling in over Venice Beach to James Turrell’s immersive Aftershock – one of his celebrated Ganzfeld works, made specifically for the exhibition at CC.
-NB: We recommend that you book a ticket for Aftershock in advance, to avoid any queue.

 Light & Space features both historical and new works from the American light and installation art movement that emerged in Los Angeles in the 1960s.
 At the time, a number of young artists were experimenting with making art out of light and new materials inspired by Los Angeles’ mix of sun, surf culture, Hollywood glamour, spirituality, and endless traffic jams.